-Our pumpkin stencils have always been our most popular content on Woo!
+Our pumpkin stencils for Halloween have always been our most popular content on Woo!
 Jr. So this year, to make it easier to find all of them, I’ve consolidated many of them into one place.
 So bookmark it now – there are

 twenty two twenty six designs that are perfect for any age and skill level!
 (Edited a few years later to add: there’s now so many pumpkin stencils on the site that we can’t squeeze them into one page.
 So make sure you check out all of them!)